 Best Milk Frother UK 2026: From Budget to Barista

 Nespresso Aeroccino (£80) for automatic.
 Subminimal NanoFoamer (£35) for manual control.
 Dualit (£45) for budget.
-Our tested picks for perfect foam.
+Compared for latte art and cappuccinos.

 Not sure which setup is right for you?